 Mobility and motor control can have an impact both on the sort of toy you can hold, but also getting the toy to touch yourself (or a partner, or partners) where you want it.

 First consider what you want to do with the toy?
 What movement do you have that you can use to manipulate a toy?
 Where would you want the toy to touch, and can you reach there?
 If you are thinking about using a vibrator, can you also press it against your body in addition to holding it?
 If you're interested in a dildo, can you manipulate it for penetration?
-Remember, even if the answer is no to many of these questions, there are always solutions.Here are a few basic ones:
+Remember, even if the answer is "no" to many of these questions, there are always solutions.Here are a few basic ones:

-- There is also wearable remote control toys like the We-Vibe and the Lelo Tiani that can be inserted vaginally for g-spot stimulation but also stimulate the clitoris.
+- There are wearable remote control toys like the We-Vibe and the Lelo Tiani that can be inserted vaginally for g-spot stimulation but also stimulate the clitoris.
 While you may need to get help getting the toys on, and turning them on, many of them will stay on your body, so you can still play alone if you want.
 Pillows are also helpful for positioning to play with a toy.

 - There are all sorts of inexpensive ways to start experimenting with these ideas.
-The cheapest thing to do is purchase a Silver Bullet vibrator and use it in a glove or something else you use to hold things in place.
+The cheapest thing to do is purchase a basic mini vibrator and use it in a glove or something else you use to hold things in place.
 Some people put these vibrators inside sponges and wrap tape around the sponge for an easy handle.
 Again, the trick is not to think that there is one right way to use sex toys.

-- With dildos, using harnesses greatly reduces the amount of movement required.
+- With dildos, using strap-on harnesses greatly reduces the amount of movement required.
 There are harnesses that you can affix a dildo to a bed or chair or person and can then play with the dildo without having to hold it.